BCDigLib/miraspace-migration/mirador/README.md

 * BookView: loads two canvases in the viewer at once
 * ThumbnailsView: lists all canvases in a gallery view

-### Generating manifests
+#### Generating manifests
-Our [manifest generator](https://github.com/BCLibraries/mets-to-iiif) is a Ruby gem that takes a METS file as input and creates a simple IIIF manifest.
+[metsiiif](https://github.com/BCLibraries/mets-to-iiif) is a Ruby gem that converts a METS file to a IIIF manifest.
 This has been tested only with METS that conforms to the BC application profile.
-Once we confirm broader compatibility, we will publish it to rubygems.org.
+We will publish it to rubygems.org once we confirm broader compatibility.
 Feeback and pull requests are welcome.